jlukosky/sonder-ui/readme.md

 # Sonder UI (Work in progress)

-> a collection of tested, accessible components and component pattern documentation.
+> A collection of tested, accessible components and component pattern documentation.

 The purpose of this project is to showcase component patterns that have been thoroughly tested for accessibility.
 Each component's readme includes a description of how it was tested, bugs found, expected functionality, and design considerations for extension or authoring similar patterns.